fhbash/punch/README.md

 ## Install

-_The simple way to install is bby copying ./scripts/punch.sh to wherever you want, however we have plans to extend punch functionalities and for that reason the automated installer is also available, stay tuned to understand where the rabbit will be with the next automated installer features to come_
+_The simple way to install is by copying ./scripts/punch.sh to wherever you want, however we have plans to extend punch functionalities and for that reason the automated installer is also available, jump to the [Automated Install](#automated-install) section to see where the rabbit can go with the automated installer features_

 **Installer Dependencies:**
 * `Ansible 2.15+` - The installer is using [ansible, install it